Show Me (Kid Ink song)

 "Show Me" is a song by American rapper Kid Ink.
 The song was released on September 17, 2013, by Tha Alumni Music Group, 88 Classic and RCA Records as the lead single from his second studio album, My Own Lane (2014).
 The song, produced by DJ Mustard and Mike Free, features vocals by American singer Chris Brown.
 The song peaked at number 13 on the US Billboard Hot 100 and number 23 on the UK Singles Chart.

 Background and composition

 On September 4, 2013, Kid Ink appeared on Los Angeles' Power 106 to announce his major label debut studio album would be titled, My Own Lane, and premiered the first single titled "Show Me".
 It was also revealed the song would be released for digital download on September 17, 2013.

 The song features a hook and bridge recorded by RCA label-mate Chris Brown, production by DJ Mustard, along with containing an interpolation of Robin S.'s 1993 hit "Show Me Love".
 The song's production features a bubbling trap instrumental with a slight R&B vibe, along with a booming beat and clapping snares that was described as being tailor-made for the clubs and radio alike.

+The song is written in a key of G major.